Where can I order the uniform from?

 As from 1st September, 2013 the Education (Pupil Registration) (England) Regulations 2006 have been amended.
 All references to family holidays and extended leave have been removed, together with the right for parents to apply for up to 10 days.

-Therefore, the school will no longer be permitted to grant leave of absence during term time, unless there are exceptional circumstances.
+Therefore, the school will no longer be permitted to grant leave of absence during term time.

 Taking your child out of school during term time could be detrimental to your child’s educational progress.
 A pupil who takes 10 days absence will only attain 94.7% attendance in the year.
 10 days absence also means the pupil will miss 50 hours of education.